The 4-H Program is open to youth in Kindergarten to 12th Grade. Find a club in Grayson County!

 Clover Kids are not allowed to be enter into competitions, this is reserved for in 3rd grade and up.
 Projects accomplishment may be exhibited at an appropriate Extension approved 4-H Clover Kids event.
 In presentations and exhibits, Clover Kids will be presented participation awards only, with recognition based upon completing and exhibiting the product or skill.
 No judging or placing shall be permitted.

 4-H membership begins when youth enter the third grade and ends at their completion of high school.
 The 4-H starts in September and ends in August each year.
-Texas 4-H requires youth to pay a $25 participation fee.
+Texas 4-H requires youth to pay a $30 participation fee.
+There is a $5 discount for youth enrolling by November 1st each year.

 How to choose your 4-H project: